-class IPython.core.formatters.HTMLFormatter(kwargs)
+class IPython.core.formatters.HTMLFormatter(kwargs) Bases: IPython.core.formatters.BaseFormatter

 An HTML formatter.

 To define the callables that compute the HTML representation of your objects, define a repr_html() method or use the for_type() or for_type_by_name() methods to register functions that handle this.